lab-midas/TCIA_processing/README.md

 To run the script you will need a number of python packages that can be installed either by using the provided requirements file (requirements.txt, which includes some additional packages for other conversion scripts):

-Use the terminal and go to the path where the requirements.txt is stored, then run:
+Use the terminal and navigate to the path where the requirements.txt is stored, then run:

 ```bash
 pip3 install -r requirements.txt